tmoser79/TA_exim/README.md

 ## Usage
 To work with Exim main log data you have three options:
-- Exim raw events
+- Exim raw events.
 `sourcetype=exim:main`
-- Exim summary
+- Exim summary.
 `sourcetype=exim:transactions`
 - Email Data Model
-`|tstats count from datamodel=Email.All_Email`
+- `|tstats count from datamodel=Email.All_Email`

 ## Development Notes
 - Search-time parsing is based primarily on highly hierarchical design of many nested transforms in transforms.conf.
 Curent design of transforms.conf allows for additional fine-grained parsing of previous blocks in the future.